supabase/supabase/web/blog/2020-10-03-supabase-alpha-september-2020.md

 ### Coming next

 Our focus now is to move from Alpha to Beta and we'll be improving stability, reliability, and performance.
-We've create a [Benchmarks](https://github.com/supabase/benchmarks/) repository, where we'll be measuring the performance of all the open source tools we use.
+We've created a [Benchmarks](https://github.com/supabase/benchmarks/) repository, where we'll be measuring the performance of all the open source tools we use.

 ### Get started